ygorcosta/wedeploy.com/ui/src/pages/tutorials/auth-web/add-config-files.md

 ###### Auth

-1. Open the `tutorial-email-web/auth` folder in a code editor.
+1. Open the `tutorial-email-web` folder in a code editor.
-2. Create a new file and name it `container.json`.
+2. Create a new file named `container.json` inside the `hosting` folder.
-3. Inside of that file, paste this code.
+3. In that file, paste this code:

 ```application/json
 {